phorton1/Arduino-libraries-myIOT/docs/wifi.md

 ### 2. Enter the default password and connect to the AP

-The default password for a my_IOT device is "11111111" (eight ones).
+The default password for a myIOT device is "11111111" (eight ones).
 Enter the password and press "Next".
 You may be presented with a window asking if you want to allow network discoverability.
 It doesn't matter what you answer to